peterlamar/vue-examples/README.md

 # java-workshop

 Collection of Vue.js reference examples for teaching and learning Vue.
 These examples can be run by opening the index.html file within your browser.
+These examples assume NO knowledge of front end by the reader.
+I myself had more experience as a backend engineer and found most front end examples required too much familiarity of HTML, Javascript and the front end stack.
+I journaled these examples to help myself and others if its helpful.

 1. [Hello World](https://github.com/peterlamar/vue-workshop/tree/master/helloworld)
 2. [Chart](https://github.com/peterlamar/vue-workshop/tree/master/chart)